 Knowledge Organiser: Malware Types

-This topic summary covers Knowledge Organiser: Malware Types within Malware Types for GCSE Computer Science.
-Revise Malware Types in Network Security for GCSE Computer Science with 15 exam-style questions and 15 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
+This topic summary covers Knowledge Organiser: Malware Types within Types of Malware for GCSE Computer Science.
+Revise Types of Malware in 3.6 Fundamentals of Cyber Security for GCSE Computer Science with 15 exam-style questions and 15 flashcards.
+This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
 It is section 9 of 9 in this topic.
 Use this topic summary to connect the idea to the wider topic before moving on to questions and flashcards.

 Knowledge Organiser: Malware Types